microsoft/verisol/INSTALL.md

 - We use **corral** and **boogie** verifiers.
 Corral is present as a submodule, which in turn uses Boogie as a submodule.
 Run a recursive git submodule update command from the root folder
 `git submodule update --recursive --init`
-Make sure that corral and borral\boogie folders are populated.
+Make sure that corral and corral\boogie folders are populated.

 ### (Optional)